The website may be down at times on Saturday, December 14, and Sunday, December 15, for maintenance.

-Advanced Alternative Payment Models (AAPMs)
+• Advanced Alternative Payment Models (AAPMs): Frequently Asked Questions

 The Medicare Access and CHIP Reauthorization Act (MACRA) permanently repealed the flawed sustainable growth rate (SGR) and set up the two-track Quality Payment Program (QPP) that emphasizes value-based payment models.
-This is your guide to the Advanced Alternative Payment Model (AAPM) track.

 Advanced Alternative Payment Models (AAPMs) offer physicians incentives to provide high-quality, cost-effective care and move away from the fee-for-service (FFS) model.
 The other QPP participation option is the Merit-based Incentive Payment System (MIPS) track.

-• Use quality measures comparable to MIPS
+• Use of quality measures comparable to measures under MIPS;

 An APM that does not meet the criteria to be an AAPM may be considered a MIPS APM.